 Most brides have a tendency to put a run in their pantyhose, especially on the dance floor.
 Make sure you have an extra pair handy.

-Pantyhose are so cheap, adding them to your bridal emergency kit isn’t a bad thing.
+Pantyhose are so cheap, adding them to your big day emergency kit isn’t a bad thing.
 It’s important to stay on top of things on your wedding day.
 This item will help a lot.

 Extra Earring Backs